Charlie Morgan has friends, 1868

 She treated the arrest very coolly, laughed at the absurd idea that she was anything but what she appeared to be, and so nonchalant was she, and so perfect her disguise, that the Sergeant was for a moment staggered.
 He however took her to the Station-house where she gave her name as Charles F. Ward, to which the police added the aliases of Morgan and Julia.
 By order of Captain Caffrey she was locked up in one of the rooms of the station-house.
 She was attired in a black broadcloth frock coat, dark vest, cut low to show a broad plaited shirt-bosom adorned with handsome diamond studs, light cassimere pantaloons, patent leather boots, and fine black Derby hat.
 All these articles were of the finest quality and most exquisite cut.
 She also wore a heavy gold neck-chain and an elegant gold watch.
 Her entire outfit was perfect, and her appearance would stand the closest scrutiny.
 She really appeared to be a fast beardless youth of perhaps eighteen summers.
 She persisted for some time that she was a man, but on a proposition being made looking to a personal examination she admitted the truth.
 In the meantime her friends had heard of her mishap and were making extraordinary efforts to procure her release.
 Miss Louise Walcott called and had a long interview with her, and numerous other friends called.
 Finally the services of Justice Ledwith were procured and that official called at the Station-house to order her discharge, but that being contrary to police regulations, the magistrate proceeded to the Jefferson Market Police Court, where he opened court and ordered the prisoner to be brought before him.
 Captain Caffrey produced the prisoner, and after hearing the complaint of Sergeant Fields, the magistrate reprimanded Julia and discharged her.
 She left the court-room accompanied by a bevy of friends, and it is thought will not be caught in such a scrape again.
 This is one of the most remarkable cases of the kind on record, and it is almost incredible that the girl could have practiced the deception to such an extent and for so [l]ong a time without detection.

 Whither Charlie after this?
-The newspapers remained mum.
+American newspapers remained mum.

 previous: A prisoner, 1868